nickpoison/nickpoison.github.io/mkl.md

 # Linking MKL to R on Windows

-## &#128176; I'm still using this on R version 4.5.0 and it works fine.
+## &#128176; I'm still using this on R version 4.5 and it works fine.

 <br/><br/>

 ## &#128038; The Bottom Line (at the top)

-Revolutions R came along around 2007 and provided more powerful R computing... it was freeware, but as I recall you had to register to get it.
+Revolutions R came along around 2007 and provided more powerful R computing... it was freeware, but you had to register to get it.
 A few years later, Microsoft bought it and called it _Microsoft R Open_.
-Unfortunately, it will be gone soon if not gone already.
+Unfortunately, it is gone with the wind.

 Here is a work around from the discussion on [Stackoverflow - Linking Intel's Math Kernel Library (MKL) to R on Windows](https://stackoverflow.com/questions/38090206/linking-intels-math-kernel-library-mkl-to-r-on-windows/56560870#56560870).